Contact and Non-Contact Forces

 No, because the car doesn't move, no energy is being transferred to the car.

-, where the is distance parallel to motion.
+, where the is distance in the direction of the force.
 The wind is acting at a right angle to the motion of the car, so the distance in the direction of the wind is .
 Therefore no work is being done on the car by the wind.

 Worked Example: